New Zealand Australians

-New Zealand Australians refers to Australian citizens whose origins are in New Zealand, as well as New Zealand migrants and expatriates based in Australia.
-Migration from New Zealand to Australia is a common phenomenon, given Australia's proximity to New Zealand, its larger economy, free movement agreement and cultural links between the two countries.
+New Zealand Australians are Australian citizens whose origins are in New Zealand, as well as New Zealand migrants and expatriates based in Australia.

+Migration from New Zealand to Australia is common, given Australia's proximity to New Zealand, its larger economy, free movement agreement and cultural links between the two countries.

 History

 20th century

 Under various arrangements since the 1920s, there has been a free flow of people between Australia and New Zealand.
 Since 1973 the Trans-Tasman Travel Arrangement has allowed for the free movement of citizens of one nation to the other.
 One major exception to these travel privileges has been for individuals with outstanding warrants or criminal backgrounds.

 New Zealanders in Australia were previously granted permanent residency upon arrival in Australia with, like all permanent residents, access to the Australian social security system.
 In 1986 the Hawke Labor Government brought in the rule whereby New Zealanders had to wait six months after arrival to qualify for social security benefits.